RushMaverick/RushMaverick/README.md

 	</h1>
 	<div>
 			<p>
-		I am a game development-focused programming student at Hive Helsinki.
+		I am a problem-solving focused programming student at Hive Helsinki.
 My passion lies in the exciting world of game development.
 I am a motivated learner who thrives on challenges and constantly seeks to expand my knowledge and skills.
 With a focus on creating immersive experiences, I aim to merge technical expertise with storytelling and game design to craft captivating games.
 	</p>
 		<p>
 			Hive Helsinki: Where I level up as a game developer amidst the joyous chaos of code and the occasional spontaneous dance party.